NOAA-GFDL/MDTF-diagnostics/doc/sphinx/ref_settings.rst

 ``rename_dimensions``:
   Boolean.
 Optional: assumed ``false`` if not specified.
 If set to ``true``, the framework will change the name of all :ref:`dimensions<sec_dimensions>` in the model data from the model's native value to the string specified in the ``name`` property for that dimension.
 If set to ``false``, **the diagnostic is responsible for reading dimension names from the environment variable**.
 See the environment variable :doc:`documentation <ref_envvars>` for details on how these names are provided.

 ``rename_variables``:
   Boolean.
 Optional: assumed ``false`` if not specified.
 If set to ``true``, the framework will change the name of all :ref:`variables<sec_varlist>` in the model data from the model's native value to the string specified in the ``name`` property for that variable.
 If set to ``false``, **the diagnostic is responsible for reading dimension names from the environment variable**.
 See the environment variable :doc:`documentation <ref_envvars>` for details on how these names are provided.

+``realm``:
+  String or :ref:`array<array>` (list) of strings, **required**.
+One of the eight CMIP6 modeling realms (aerosol, atmos, atmosChem, land, landIce, ocean, ocnBgchem, seaIce) describing what data your diagnostic uses.
+If your diagnostic uses data from multiple realms, list them in an array (e.g. ``["atmos", "ocean"]``).
+This is used as part of the data catalog query to help determine which file(s) match the POD's requirements
 .. _multi_file:

 ``multi_file_ok``:
   Boolean.
 Optional: assumed ``false`` if not specified.
-If set to ``true``, the diagnostic is signalling that it's able to accept data for a single variable that may be spread out in multiple files, to be aggregated along the time dimension (e.g. through the use of `xarray <http://xarray.pydata.org/en/stable/generated/xarray.open_mfdataset.html>`__.)
+If set to ``true``, the diagnostic is signalling that it's able to accept data for a single variable that may be spread out in multiple files, to be aggregated along the time dimension (e.g. through the use of
+  `xarray <http://xarray.pydata.org/en/stable/generated/xarray.open_mfdataset.html>`__.)
 Aggregation along the time dimension is the only type of aggregation the diagnostic will need to consider.

   If ``false``, the framework will ensure all data for a single variable is presented as a single netCDF file.
 This may lead to large file sizes if your diagnostic uses high-frequency data, in which case you should consider setting a limit via ``max_duration``.

 ``min_duration``, ``max_duration``:
   :ref:`Time durations<time_duration>`.
 Optional: assumed ``"any"`` if not specified.
 Set minimum and maximum length of the analysis period for which the diagnostic should be run: this overrides any choices the user makes at runtime.
   Some example uses of this setting are:

   - If your diagnostic uses low-frequency (e.g. seasonal) data, you may want to set ``min_duration`` to ensure the sample size will be large enough for your results to be statistically meaningful.
   - On the other hand, if your diagnostic uses high-frequency (e.g. hourly) data, you may want to set ``max_duration`` to prevent the framework from attempting to download a large volume of data for your diagnostic if the framework is called with a multi-decadal analysis period.

 The following properties can optionally be set individually for each variable in the varlist :ref:`section<sec_varlist>`.
 If so, they will override the global settings given here.

 .. _dims_ordered:

 ``dimensions_ordered``:
   Boolean.
 Optional: assumed ``false`` if not specified.
 If set to ``true``, the framework will ensure that the dimensions of each variable's array are given in the same order as listed in ``dimensions``. **If set to false, your diagnostic is responsible for handling arbitrary dimension orders**: e.g. it should *not* assume that 3D data will be presented as (time, lat, lon).

 .. _freq_target:

 ``frequency``, ``min_frequency``, ``max_frequency``:
   :ref:`Time durations<time_duration>`.
 Time frequency at which the data is provided.
 Either ``frequency`` or the min/max pair, or both, is required:

   - If only ``frequency`` is provided, the framework will attempt to obtain data at that frequency.
 If that's not available from the data source, your diagnostic will not run.
   - If the min/max pair is provided, the diagnostic must be capable of using data at any frequency within that range (inclusive). **The diagnostic is responsible for determining the frequency** from the data file itself if this option is used.
   - If all three properties are set, the framework will first attempt to find data at ``frequency``.
 If that's not available, it will try data within the min/max range, so your code must be able to handle this possibility.

 .. _sec_dimensions: